 Membership in the NZIPP Accreditation Q & A Facebook Group is for NZIPP members only.

-Accreditation submissions are assessed four times each year, in March, May, August
+Accreditation submissions are assessed four times each year, in March, May, August (or September) and November.

 THE ACCREDITATION PATHWAY

 Once you have become an Affiliate member of the NZIPP, you can apply for NZIPP Accreditation.
 You can apply to become accredited in any (or all) of the four divisions – Commercial, Portrait, Specialised and Wedding.
 You will be required to pay an Accreditation Fee and submit work for assessment in all divisions that you are applying for accreditation in.

 In order to apply to be an Accredited Member of NZIPP, you must be earning an income from your photographic work.

 After becoming an Accredited Professional Photographer you will be encouraged to use the NZIPP logo on all business and marketing material, email signature, website and other collateral.
 Your profile, including your contact details and any NZIPP distinctions awarded, will be available for potential clients to see through NZIPPs online directory search engine.

 In order to be considered for NZIPP Accreditation, applicants must;